This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What can I expect after knee manipulation?

-You may have temporary pain and swelling.
-You should notice more movement in your knee joint.
-Sometimes this takes a few weeks.
+You may have pain and swelling in your knee for a few days.
+It may take several weeks for your range of motion and stiffness to improve.
 You may start physical therapy the day after your knee manipulation.
+This helps prevent your knee from becoming stiff again.

 What are the risks of knee manipulation?

-Knee manipulation may cause a bone in your leg to break.
+Knee manipulation may cause 1 or more leg bones to break.
 It may also damage the ligaments and tendons in your leg.
-You may have a reaction to the anesthesia you are given.
+You may still have stiffness or problems moving your knee after knee manipulation.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.